Double Tenth Agreement: United States

-During the talks between the KMT and CCP, United States Ambassador to China Patrick J. Hurley, traveled to Chongqing to assist with the negotiations and to ensure that U.S. policy and goals were realised in China.
+During the talks between the KMT and CCP, United States Ambassador to China Patrick J. Hurley, traveled to Chongqing to assist with the negotiations and to ensure that U.S. policy and goals were realized in China.
 Hurley arrived in Chongqing in mid-August with Mao Zedong and Zhang Zhizong.
 The U.S. objective was to maintain peace between the KMT and CCP, and stability in the Chinese region, while remaining out of China's internal affairs.
 The U.S. government believed that China would not be effective in a possible war against the USSR, due to assumptions that such a war would be primarily air-based.
 Therefore, the U.S. saw no use in sending military support to the KMT if a civil war were to erupt.
 The U.S. believed that, if a civil war was to occur, without U.S. military intervention, it would be likely that the CCP would win.
 Therefore, to ensure the survival of the KMT, the U.S. supported the idea of a joint coalition government of the KMT and CCP.
 This was believed to be the most effective method of preventing complete CCP control over China without major U.S. military intervention.

 Throughout the negotiations, Hurley was optimistic about the talks, even near the end, stating, "the rapprochement between the two leading parties of China seems to be progressing and the discussion and rumors of civil war recede as the conference continues."
 This was primarily due to his deep investment in the talks and desire for the talks to have gone smoothly.

-Hurley resigned from his position on 27 November due to his belief that the United States were secretly favouring the CCP.
+Hurley resigned from his position on 27 November due to his belief that the United States were secretly favoring the CCP.
 With Hurley's resignation, the U.S. sent General George Marshall to continue mediation in China.